mavaylon1/UNet_Decoder_CRF/README.md

 - `conda install -c conda-forge opencv`
 - `conda install jupyter notebook`

 Note that Tensorflow 2.1.0 and Keras 2.3.1 are confirmed to work on Cori GPUs.
-One may need to specify the absolute path to the file "high_dim_filter.so" in certain configurations.
+Depending on the configuration, one may need to specify the absolute path to the file "high_dim_filter.so" for tensorflow module load.